valeIT/valeIT.github.io/apps/patchnotes/index.md

 title: Patch Notes
 ---

-For each app you will find listed the Patch Notes from the latest one, to the oldest.
+For each app you will find listed the Patch Notes ordered by version number (latest on top).

 [If you need Support and would like to open a ticket, please go to the Support page.](/support)